CPS Deployment

 config.appUserPassword |

 Password used by cps-core service to configure the authentication for REST API it exposes.
-This is the password to be used by CPS Temporal REST clients to authenticate themselves.
 If not defined, the password is generated when deploying the application.
 See also Credentials Retrieval. |

 Not defined |